sandhyac0203/Python-for-Data-Scientists/README.md

 This repository contains important lessons for data scientists .
 The source of this code is from various coursera.org courses.
 I knit picked the ones used by data scientists extensively.
+I will be making ongoing updates to this repository.